 Increased likelihood of heart disease

-Regular consumption of junk foods has proven to raise triglycerides.
+Regular consumption of junk foods has been proven to raise our bodies’ triglyceride levels.

-High triglycerides raise your chances of getting heart disease, which is the leading cause of death worldwide.
+High triglycerides can increase your chances of getting heart disease which is the leading cause of death worldwide.

 Increased likelihood of developing Type 2 diabetes